paragpathak2006/typescript-create-react-app-example/README.md

-TODO: get server side rendering setup.
+Checkout [typescript-hapi-react-hot-loader-example](https://github.com/codeBelt/typescript-hapi-react-hot-loader-example) to see a custom webpack/react starter that does server side rendering.

 ----